 Special recognition is due Dr. A. L. Hale, formerly of Bell Telephone Laboratories, for his continuing contribution in the form of invaluable suggestions and accurate checking of the manuscript.
-Dr. Hale has rendered similar service for all previous versions of this entire series of mechanics books, dating back to the 1950s.
+Dr. Hale has rendered similar service for all previous versions of this entire series of mechanics books, dating back to the early 1950s.
 He reviews all aspects of the books, including all old and new text and figures.
 Dr. Hale carries out an independent solution to each new homework exercise and provides the authors with suggestions and needed corrections to the solutions which appear in the Instructor's Manual.
 Dr. Hale is well known for being extremely accurate in his work, and his fine knowledge of the English language is a great asset which aids every user of this textbook.

 We would like to thank the faculty members of the Department of Engineering Science and Mechanics at VPI&SU who regularly offer constructive suggestions.
-These include Saad A. Ragab, Norman E. Dowling, Michael W. Hyer, and J. Wallace Grant.
+These include Saad A. Ragab, Norman E. Dowling, Michael W. Hyer (late), J. Wallace Grant, and Jacob Grohs.
 Scott L. Hendricks has been particularly effective and accurate in his extensive review of the manuscript and preparation of WileyPlus materials.
+Michael Goforth of Bluefield State College is acknowledged for his significant contribution to supplementary textbook materials.
+Nathaniel Greene of Bloomfield State University of Pennsylvania is recognized for his careful reading and suggestions for improvement.